 Put aluminum foil under UV light and fan.
 The reason for this is that if you leave it without aluminum foil, then the cardboard could catch fire from the heat coming from both sources (UV light and fan).
 I recommend that you use a larger piece of aluminum foil (about 3-5 inches bigger than your shoe) to give more room for error.

-Put your shoe in the cardboard.
+Put your shoes in the cardboard box.